JoshuaJBerk/dotfiles/README.md

 script/bootstrap
 ```

+** You may be prompted to install Xcode Command Line Dev Tools.
+Do it!

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.